Cooper Mountain

 and Cooper Mountain Nature Park

-with focus on providing feedback to the City of Beaverton on the Community Plan for (mid) Cooper Mountain with the objective of protecting Significant Natural Resources while meeting commitments to Metro for housing.
+The Cooper Mountain Nature Park Group provides feedback to the City of Beaverton on the Community Plan for (mid) Cooper Mountain.
+Their objective is to protect Significant Natural Resources while meeting commitments to Metro for housing.

 We ask for your support for our recommendations and testimony.